jasny/sso/README.md

 Single Sign-On for PHP (Ajax compatible)
 ---

-Jasny\SSO is a relatively simply and strait forward solution for an single sign on (SSO) implementation.
+Jasny\SSO is a relatively simply and straitforward solution for an single sign on (SSO) implementation.
 With SSO, logging into a single website will authenticate you for all affiliate sites.

 #### How it works